x-square/portfolio/sql/25_07_fintech_funnel_analysis.md

 I would recommend Alex and the Exchange team to focus on strategies that can further reduce transfer times, especially for those currently taking longer than 24 hours.
 This could involve optimising backend processes, improving system performance, or enhancing partnerships with financial teams to expedite transfers.
 Additionally, they should consider conducting user research to understand customer expectations regarding transfer speed and identify areas for improvement.
 Finally, it would be beneficial to monitor the impact of any changes made on conversion to ensure that efforts are effective in driving growth.

-# Data Analysis: Understanding Conversion Dynamics and Anomalies
+# Data analysis: Understanding conversion dynamics and anomalies

 This follow-up to Alex's analysis explores conversion dynamics and anomalies in transfer data to highlight areas needing product team attention.